tishion/mmLoader/README.md

 2. Use mmLoader static library
     - Build the projects and collect the static library file, then add reference to it in your projects.

-3. Use mmLoader the shell code
+3. Use mmLoader shell code
    - Build project mmLoader-shellcode-generator then run it, collect the generated header file.
    - Include the header file in your project